How Much Water Does an Average Household Use?

 While you can’t find out how much water your next-door neighbors are using, you may be able to see residential trends for your area.
 Look up your local water utility online and see if they provide neighborhood comparison data.
 (Not all utilities have the systems to capture and share this data.)

 What Can I Do to Reduce My Water Usage?

 Look for leaksLeaks can waste hundreds (or even thousands!) of gallons of water per month, and toilets are one of the biggest culprits.
-Sometimes you can hear a toilet leaking, but not always.
+Sometimes, you can hear a toilet leaking, but not always.
 To check your toilet for leaks, open the tank lid and place a few drops of food coloring inside.
-Don’t flush – just wait about 30 minutes.
-If you see colored water in your toilet bowl, you have a leak.
+Don’t flush – wait about 30 minutes.
+If you see colored water in your toilet bowl, you leak.

 Update your showerheadStandard showers use 2.5 gallons of water per minute.
-But water saving showerheads that carry the EPA’s “WaterSense” label use no more than 2.0 gallons per minute.
-Newer models are designed to provide a high water pressure experience using less resources, creating a more sustainable, but yet comfortable shower.
-Note that water-efficient showerheads also decrease demand on your hot water heater, saving money on your electric bill as well.
+But water-saving showerheads that carry the EPA’s “WaterSense” label use no more than 2.0 gallons per minute.
+Newer models are designed to provide a high water pressure experience using fewer resources, creating a more sustainable yet comfortable shower.
+Water-efficient showerheads also decrease demand on your water heater, saving money on your electric bill.

-Of course, cutting down on your shower time can also save hundreds of gallons per year.
+Of course, reducing your shower time can save hundreds of gallons per year.
 Tips for shorter showers?
-Set an egg timer or create a playlist of two or three songs that’ll last less than eight minutes.
+Set an egg timer or create a playlist of two or three songs lasting less than eight minutes.